-"Emergency Care" means a medical or behavioral health exam within the capability of the Emergency Department of a Hospital, and includes ancillary services routinely available in the Emergency Department to evaluate an Emergency Medical Condition.
+"Emergency Care" means a medical or behavioral health exam within the capability of the Emergency Department of a Hospital or freestanding Emergency Facility, and includes ancillary services routinely available in the Emergency Department to evaluate an Emergency Medical Condition.
 It includes any further medical or behavioral health exams and treatment required to stabilize the patient.